mpartipilo/tikatours_src/data/extracted/content/tour/multi-country-tours/asia/siem-reap/itinerary.en.md

 Then, once the sun has set, enjoy an evening under the bigtop in downtown Siem Reap with an evening show at Phare, the Cambodian Circus.
-Run by the NGO of the same name which supports the futures of Khmer youth with art and performance training, Phare is a lively show combining elements of high flying, tight\-rope walking, juggling, contortion, music and theatre circus arts in one energetic showcase of Cambodian culture.
+Run by the NGO of the same name which supports the futures of Khmer youth with art and performance training, Phare is a lively show combining elements of high flying, tight-rope walking, juggling, contortion, music and theatre circus arts in one energetic showcase of Cambodian culture.
 Enjoy a jaw dropping